abw/badger-database-js/website/builder-methods.md

 //    WHERE "id" > ?
 ```

-There's a special case for the `in` operator.
-Here the query builder has
+There's a special case for the `in` and `not in` operators.
+Here the query
-to know how many items are in the list of candidate values so that it can
+builder has to know how many items are in the list of candidate values so that
-generate the appropriate number of placeholders.
+it can generate the appropriate number of placeholders.
 So you must pass the
 values in as part of the `where` clause.
 You can do this using either
 a three-element array, where the array of values are passed as the third
 element: